Skip to main content

 Weekend Food Packs:

 The Food & Nutrition Services Department is grateful for our key partners, Blessings in a Backpack and the Food Bank of Central New York, who provide weekend food packs to deserving students across the district.
-Because of their commitment schools are able to send children home with a pack of nutritious and accessible food items.
+Because of their commitment, schools can send students home with a pack of nutritious and accessible food items.
 Currently, nearly 2,000 students receive a food pack each weekend.
+If your family could benefit from a weekend food pack, please complete the Food Assistance form and staff will reach out.

 Gratitude Meal Kits: